 Under IFRS, IAS 36 is the primary source of guidance on the impairment of tangible assets.
 The major points covered under this regulation are:

-- Impairment losses need to be recognized when the asset’s Book Value > asset’s Recoverable amount.
+- Impairment losses need to be recognized when the asset’s Book Value > the asset’s Recoverable amount.

 Where Asset’s Recoverable Amount = higher of (Fair value – Selling costs) OR value in use.

-The value in use is calculated by discounting future cash flows expected from the continued use of the asset.
+The value in use is calculated by discounting future cash flows expected from the asset’s continued use.

 - IFRS requires the companies to assess the indications of the impairment annually by keeping an eye on the several indicators mentioned above.